ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

   - The UCS verifies that the `FileUploadBox` is locked but not archived.
     - If archived, the UCS returns early as it assumes that the work is already done
   	- If not locked, the UCS raises an error
-  - The UCS looks up every `FileUpload` associated with the box and verifies that each one has an assigned accession.
+  - The UCS looks up every `FileUpload` associated with the box and verifies that each one has an assigned accession and a state of `interrogated`.
 If any are not set, the UCS raises an error and rejects the box archival.
-    - This is performed by querying with the mapping `{"box_id": box_id, "accession": None}` instead of looping through all associated file IDs.
     - UCS sets each `FileUpload.state` to `archived` and likewise updates the `FileUpload.state_updated` timestamp.
-    - If every `FileUpload` already has a set accession and a state of `archived`, the UCS skips to updating the `FileUploadBox`
+    - If every `FileUpload` already has an assigned accession and a state of `archived`, the UCS skips to updating the `FileUploadBox`.
-  - The UCS publishes an outbox event for each `FileUpload`.
+  - The UCS publishes an outbox event for each modified `FileUpload`.
   - The UCS sets `FileUploadBox.archived` to True and publishes the updated object as an outbox event.

+Side note:
 The work to provide a deletion endpoint accessible by GHGA Connector is *not* meant to be part of this epic.
 For now, assume all deletions/cancellations will be triggered from the Data Portal -> UOS -> UCS rather than from the GHGA Connector.
 Additionally, in case it wasn't clear, file deletions (or cancellations, rather) do not result in a `dao.delete()` call.
 The full document data remains, but the state is set to `cancelled`.
 When the GHGA Connector is enabled to perform deletions, the state might potentially be allowed to be set to `failed` in addition to `cancelled`.
 More thought is required here on the requirements for work order tokens, use cases, and alias vs file ID specifiers.

 #### UCS Config
 The UCS needs the following config changes:
-- Add OutboxSubConfig for `InterrogationReport` events
+- Add event sub config for `InterrogationSuccess` and `InterrogationFailure` events
+  - ghga-event-schemas -> `InterrogationSuccessEventsConfig`
-  - ghga-event-schemas -> `InterrogationReportEventsConfig`
+  - ghga-event-schemas -> `InterrogationFailureEventsConfig`
-- Remove OutboxSubConfig for `FileUploadReport` events
+- Remove event sub config for `FileUploadReport` events

 #### Work to be performed for the UCS
 - [ ] Get schema updates from ghga-event-schemas
 - [ ] Implement new endpoints
 - [ ] Remove existing subscription to `FileUploadReport` events
-- [ ] Add outbox subscriber for `InterrogationReport` events
+- [ ] Add event subscriber for `InterrogationSuccess` and `InterrogationFailure` events
+- [ ] Add core behavior to handle `InterrogationSuccess` and `InterrogationFailure`
 - [ ] Change existing deletion behavior to update `FileUpload.state` instead of actually deleting content.

+---

 ### UOS:
 The UOS remains mostly unchanged from its initial implementation in Lynx Boreal, except for gaining a new, temporary responsibility to relay **accession maps** to the UCS.
 Through a new HTTP API endpoint, the UOS will take in objects that map file IDs from `FileUpload` objects to an accession number.
 This is temporary because it fills in a functional gap in the overall system that still has to be planned out.
 In the future, this endpoint will be removed (or at least no longer used).
 The UOS operates both an HTTP API instance and an event consumer instance.